ericaugusto-git/kashi-os/README.md

 # Portfolio

-Welcome to my portfolio!
-Featuring a sleek desktop-inspired UI, this site showcase a collection of applications that I have developed.
+Welcome to my portfolio, the O.S version!
+Featuring a desktop-inspired UI, this site showcase a collection of applications that I have developed.
 Explore my projects and discover the creativity and functionality behind each one.
 Whether you're seeking innovative solutions or simply curious about my work, this portfolio offers a glimpse into my skills and expertise.
-Thank you for visiting!
+Many thanks for stopping by!

 ## TODO List